bhushan354/Vet-Clinic-Database/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, copy the commands from files and run it in your terminal.

 <!--